-In \cite{PtJ} Johnstone proves that the variety $\HSLat$ of Heyting semilattices is semi-abelian, and in turns that the variety $\HAlg$ of Heyting algebras is protomodular.
-His argument uses the characterization of protomodular varieties by Bourn and Janelidze (as recalled in \Cref{p:protomodular}).

 In this section, we prove that the variety of hoops is semi-abelian.
-From this fact we immediately deduce that the variety of MV-algebras is protomodular.
-The proof relies on the same terms as the ones used in \cite{PtJ}, with only one of them adapted to our more general framework.
-Note that our result is not a special case of Johnstone's; on the contrary, the latter can be deduced from our \Cref{prop:Hoops_is_semi-abelian}.
+From this fact, we immediately deduce that many varieties of algebras used in substructural logic are protomodular.
+In \cite{PtJ} Johnstone proves that the variety $\HSLat$ of Heyting semilattices is semi-abelian and, in turns, that the variety $\HAlg$ of Heyting algebras is protomodular.
+His argument uses the characterization of protomodular varieties by Bourn and Janelidze (as recalled in Theorem \ref{p:protomodular}).
+Our proof of the fact that hoops are semi-abelian relies on the same terms as those used in \cite{PtJ}, with only one of them adapted to our more general framework.
+Notice that our result is not a special case of Johnstone's; on the contrary, the latter can be deduced from our Theorem \ref{prop:Hoops_is_semi-abelian}.

-At the end of the section, we apply \Cref{thm:main} to the forgetful functor from MV-algebras to Wajsberg hoops.
-We refer the interested reader to \cite{BF00,BP94,CDM} for the missing notions on hoops and MV-algebras.
+At the end of the section, we apply Theorem \ref{thm:main} to the forgetful functor from MV-algebras to Wajsberg hoops.
+We refer the interested reader to \cite{HB,BF00,BP94,CDM} for the missing notions on hoops and basic algebras.